Halfway Houses in Cortland County, NY

 How long can I stay at a sober living home in Cortland County?

 The length of stay at a sober living home in Cortland County can vary.
-Some programs have a set duration, often around three to six months, while others may be more flexible depending on individual progress.
-The goal is to provide residents with enough time to develop essential life skills and solidify their recovery foundation before transitioning to independent living.
+Some programs may have a set duration, often around three to six months, while others may be more flexible depending on individual progress.
+The goal is typically to provide residents with enough time to develop essential life skills and solidify their recovery foundation before transitioning to independent living.

 Are halfway houses in Cortland County gender-specific?